-- HyperText Markup Language is the language used to describe and define the content of a Web page in a well structured format .
+- HyperText Markup Language (HTML) is used to describe and define the content of a webpage.

-- Cascading Style Sheets are used to describe the appearance of Web content.
+- Cascading Style Sheets (CSS) are used to describe the appearance or presentation of content on a webpage.

 - Web APIs

 Web Application Programming Interfaces (Web APIs) are used to perform a variety of tasks, such as manipulating the DOM, playing audio or video, or generating 3D graphics.